Milwaukee Bucks Boycott Game 5 Against Orlando Magic To Protest Jacob Blake Shooting

 The Milwaukee Bucks are boycotting Game 5 of the Eastern Conference Semifinals as a reaction to the shooting of Kenosha, Wisconsin resident Jacob Blake.
-Adrian Wojnarowski reported on Twitter on Wednesday, minutes before the game was supposed to start, that the Bucks players had not yet come onto the court for warmups.
+Adrian Wojnarowski reported on Twitter on Wednesday, minutes before the contest was supposed to start, that the Bucks players had not yet come onto the court for warmups.

 Not long after reports circulated that the team was considering a “no-show” they made it official.